-Hydraulic calculations should be undertaken to determine the pre developed width of flow at the downstream property boundary is not increased following the development.
-The outlet of the basin will need to be located far enough from the property boundary (minimum 10 metres), to ensure that the pre developed flow width at the boundary is achieved.
+Hydraulic calculations shouldmust be undertaken to determine the pre developed width of flow at the downstream property boundary to ensure that it is not increased following the development.
+The outlet of the basin will need to be located far enough from the property boundary (minimum 10 metres), to ensure that the pre developed flow width, depth and velocity at the boundary is not exceeded.

-1.11.10 Public Safety
+1.11.681.11.8 Public Safety

-The basin depth of water shall be restricted to 1.2m at the 5% AEP.
+The For dry detention basins the depth of water shall be restricted to 1.2m at the 5% AEP.
 Greater depths are not permitted.